shahzadmumtaz22/UoM_ClinicalCodes_Phenotypes_ForIeuan/phenotypes/Kontopantelis_Hypertension_ihyFNnCDPjYig3CNKxjrCJ.md

 ### Implementation

+Data source:
-Data source: We used the Clinical Practice Research Datalink (CPRD), a large primary care database that holds complete electronic patient records (including diagnoses, prescriptions and referrals) from participating family practices across the UK.
+We used the Clinical Practice Research Datalink (CPRD), a large primary care database that holds complete electronic patient records (including diagnoses, prescriptions and referrals) from participating family practices across the UK.
 A hierarchical clinical coding system (Read) is used to record the data.
 In July 2012, data were available for 644 practices and 13,772,992 patients.
 Full details of the database have been provided elsewhere.

+Diabetes cohort:
-Diabetes cohort We extracted data from 1 April 2006 to 31 March 2012 and, for ease of reporting and analysing, aggregated information into six financial years.
+We extracted data from 1 April 2006 to 31 March 2012 and, for ease of reporting and analysing, aggregated information into six financial years.
 Within each year, practice inclusion eligibility was determined by a CPRD assessment algorithm, which informs on practices considered to be of research standard; therefore, our cohort of practices varied over time.
 For each research standard practice and year, we defined as eligible patients those who were registered with the practice for the full year and were aged 18 years or over in that year.
 From these patients, using relevant Read codes for type 2 diabetes (e.g. C10F.00: Type 2 diabetes mellitus) and excluding those treated with insulin within 2 years of diagnosis,